nkrapivin/NMEUtil/README.md

 So... why not let the community do the improvements? :p

+# NMEUtil v1.2....?

+Hell no, the NME itself is huge and I have college homework to do, sorry.

 # How to use?

 - Unpack all files from the [release zip](https://github.com/nkrapivin/NMEUtil/releases/latest) into the game folder.